USC-SQL/ScaleFix/README.md

 10. `runOwlEye.java` is responsible for generating the UI fixes.

 Python functions for steps 5, 6, 7, and 8 are provided in the `curated_methods.py` file.
 The name of the function is `statedumper_running_state`

+Note: Copy the `config_data` file and change the required information.
+Currently, it has hardcoded paths.
+Create the environment variable "CONFIG_PATH" and provide the path of the updated config path.